CLICK HERE for Our Vision Statement

 History and Purpose

-At the request of the Board of Trustees, a large group of congregants worked together over the summer months of 2010 to draft a mission statement for The Unitarian Church in Westport.
+At the request of the Board of Trustees, a large group of congregants worked together over the summer months of 2010 to draft a mission statement for The Unitarian Universalist Congregation in Westport.
 We as a congregation, voted to adopt our proposed Mission Statement at our Annual Meeting on September 26, 2010.

 The goal of the mission statement is to define our religious community for ourselves as well as in relation to the neighborhoods, organizations, societies and populations to which we belong.
 The purpose of the mission statement is to provide a succinct statement for future directions and priorities, foster connections, help encourage membership and participation and establish priorities for a large and active congregation.